Analysis | Why Hong Kong’s ‘Special Status’ Is Touchy Territory

 7. How has China responded?

-Chinese state media has stepped up criticism of the U.S. and accused it of meddling in China’s domestic affairs.
-“Some U.S. politicians have gone into a frenzy to do whatever to curtail and contain China, by fair means or foul,” the People’s Daily said in a front-page commentary.
-“Their evil hope is that Hong Kong will go down in chaos and become a card in their hands to hold back China’s development.”
+“If the U.S. insists on going down this wrong path, China will take strong countermeasures,” foreign ministry spokesman Geng Shuang said on Nov.
+21. Chinese state media has stepped up criticism of the U.S. and accused it of meddling in China’s domestic affairs.
 The official Xinhua News Agency has dismissed as “groundless” accusations about the loss of freedom or human rights issues in Hong Kong.
-It also noted that the 2018 Human Freedom Index compiled by the Fraser Institute, a Vancouver-based think tank, ranked Hong Kong at No. 3, way ahead of the U.S. at No. 17.
+It also noted that the 2018 Human Freedom Index compiled by the Fraser Institute, a Vancouver-based think tank, ranked Hong Kong at No. 3, well ahead of the U.S. at No. 17.

 8. And Hong Kong?